Housing

 Access of beneficiaries of international protection to public housing remains extremely limited for reasons that according to CPR’s experience have traditionally been linked to legal constraints under previous rules, limited stock of available public housing, lack of prioritisation of beneficiaries of international protection in public housing policy and heavy bureaucratic requirements.

-The average length of stay in the centre has increased in recent years (no less than 8 months in 2022, compared to 4.5 months in 2019), namely due to challenges in accessing housing in the private market.
+Within the context of resettlement, hosting entities are responsible for the provision of accommodation.
+In the case of resettled refugees supported by CPR, the average length of stay in the centre has increased in recent years, namely due to challenges in accessing housing in the private market.
 These difficulties have also been compounded by rent increases and evictions of families that had already left the reception centre.

 Decree-Law 26/2021 of 31 March 2021[6] created, inter alia, a National Pool of Urgent and Temporary Accommodation and a National Plan of Urgent and Temporary Accommodation.
 Recognising the lack of solutions in this regard, the National Plan aims to create structured responses to people in need of emergency or transition accommodation.[7]